-2018 saw a number of alcohol trends come to prominence, but which ones are sticking around for 2019 and what emerging trends should operators look out for in the year ahead?
-With the help of its suppliers Beacon, Britain’s leading purchasing company, has identified the top tipples that will be bursting onto menus this year.
+2018 saw a number of alcohol trends come to prominence, but which ones have stuck around throughout 2019 and what emerging trends should operators look out for?
+With the help of its suppliers Beacon, Britain’s leading purchasing company, has identified the top tipples that continue to dominate menus this year.

 Gin is best

 Insight from Beacon’s supplier, Matthew Clark has revealed that gin sales surged 50% in value and 45% in volume last year as the spirit surpassed all expectations to become one of 2018’s most popular tipples, with 42% of consumers describing gin as their favourite spirit.
-The Nation’s love for gin looks set to continue throughout 2019 with data from Beacon’s supplier, Molson Coors highlighting that gin and cocktails see strong performance over the summer season, making gin based cocktails a clever addition for operators to make to menus this year.
+The Nation’s love for gin has so far continued throughout 2019 with data from Beacon’s supplier, Molson Coors highlighting that gin and cocktails see strong performance over the summer season.

 Know your craft